Your Generation (1977) by Generation X. Design by Barney Bubbles.

 Continue reading “El Lissitzky record covers”

 Kieran at Sci-Fi-O-Rama was in touch recently asking me to contribute a paragraph about a favourite Roger Dean picture for this feature about the artist.
-The following splurge of polemic was the result, something I’d been intending on writing for a while.
+The following splurge of polemic was the result, something I’d been intending to write for a while.
 Since so many words would have overwhelmed the other contributions it’s being presented here while Kieran’s post has a variety of shorter appreciations and further examples of Dean’s art and design.

 Pathways (1973).
 A slightly reworked version of the original painting.